Festivals & Events

 How to Get There

-Kawahira is a 15-minute train ride from Gotsu Station on the Sanin Line.
+Kawahira is a 15-minute bus or car ride from Gotsu Station on the Sanin Line.

 A tiny village surrounding rice paddies, the festival site can't be missed.